 “What did she do that made you dislike her?”

-“When she was young, and I was young, we both decided we like the same boy.”
+“When she was young, and I was young, we both decided we liked the same boy.”

-“That it?”
+“That was it?”
 I asked.
 “You didn’t like her because of a boy?”

 Sonea smiled.
 “The boy was the trigger.
 We both said a lot of mean things to one another, and we set a precedent of dislike, which only got worse when I started to date Maron.”